Downtown Knoxville, Tennessee

 The empty rooms in downtown Knoxville’s legendary Farragut Hotel building once played host to presidents, sports stars, and entertainment legends.
-Family Pride plans to bring some of that lost glory back.
+Dover Development plans to bring some of that lost glory back.

-“This building is such an icon, and it anchors the best corner of downtown,” says Family Pride general manager Rick Dover.
+“This building is such an icon, and it anchors the best corner of downtown,” says Dover Development general manager Rick Dover.
 He purchased the Farragut in September 2014, after plans by a California developer to restore the hotel fell through for lack of financing.

 “We pounced on it and bought it the next day,” Dover says.
 “We want to return it to its past status as a treasured part of the city of Knoxville.”

 Considering the momentum of downtown Knoxville’s resurgence, it’s surprising that a building with so much historic appeal has stayed dormant.
 The Knoxville Symphony Orchestra got its start in the ballroom in 1925—and, believe it or not, so did college sport’s Southeastern Conference, when a group of rogue universities (including the University of Tennessee) defected from the Southern Conference during a convention in 1932.
 Baseball stars Babe Ruth and Lou Gehrig stayed at the hotel, as did Israeli prime minister David Ben Gurion, South Vietnam president Ngo Dinh Diem, and television host Merv Griffin.

 Dover himself has a particular nostalgia for the hotel’s old ballroom.
 “We used to have high school dances there in the late sixties and early seventies,” he says.
 “It was fantastic.”